 - Shredded lettuce

-- sliced fresh serrano peppers seeds removed if you prefer it milder
+- sliced fresh jalapeno peppers seeds removed if you prefer it milder

 - sliced pickled jalapenos